beppvis/DSA/README.md

-# DiscreteMathAlgorithms
+# Discrete Math Algorithms

-discrete Math Algorithms
+If you have any doubt please contact the repesctive seminar presenters.